Chor-Bakr: History

-Site Description
+Site description

 Many constructions in the complex have richly decorated polychromatic tiles.

 In many courtyards above burial places, marble gravestones with epigraphic inscriptions, and vegetative and geometrical ornaments, are installed.

-The structure of the complex includes 25 constructions - khonaqo, mosque, ayvan with khudjras, darvazahana, minaret, and 20 small objects - courtyards - burial places with the dome coverings, and separately standing portals.
+The structure of the complex includes 25 constructions : a khonaqo (hostel), mosque, Ayvan with khudjras (cells for studying), darvazahana (gate house), minaret, and 20 small objects – courtyards – burial places with the dome coverings, and separately standing portals.
 The territory occupies both a memorial and an ancient cemetery equal to 3 hectares.

 World Heritage Status

 This site was added to the UNESCO World Heritage Tentative List on 18 January 2008, in the Cultural category.
+It was finally listed as a World Heritage Site in 2023 as part of the Silk Roads: Zarafshan-Karakum Corridor listing.